steph-xue/travel-journal/README.md

 **3. Start the Development Server**

-This runs the application locally with Vite.
+This runs the application on a single local server.
 ```bash
 npm run dev
 ```